NavigationContentFooter

 A message displays to confirm the creation of the StatefulSet.

-1. Run the following command in the terminal to check the progress of creation of your StatefulSet:
+1. Run the following command in the terminal to check the progress of the creation of your StatefulSet:

 kubectl get all